sakurayamaki/Generating-makeup-image-with-BeautyGAN-using-web-camra/source_code/README.md

 2. Run `pip install -r requirements.txt` in directry named "source_code"
 3. Run `python main.py` in same directry.
 4. Then you get some question as follow.
 Please answer it following instruction.
+5. Finally you get the both image & video with BeautyGAN with the error as below.
+  `AttributeError: 'NoneType' object has no attribute 'shape'`
+  But it doesn't matter for the result.
+Don't worry.

 ## Makeup stype:
  - 6 kind of makeup style